mihaicris-adoreme/cordial-ios-sdk/README.md

 ## Push Notifications Categories

-Push notification categories let app developers control the types of in-app pop-up notifications that users can receive to improve engagement and personalization.
-Developers can specify the specific types of notifications that can be delivered to the user via an in-app popup by the button within the app's notifications settings.
+Push notification categories let app users control the categories of push notifications they will receive.
+For example, they might allow Discounts and deny New Arrivals push notifications.
+Presenting users with a choice of which categories of push notifications they want to receive and communicating that up-front before requesting the push notification permission may drastically improve push notifications opt-in rates.

-To activate the feature would be sufficient to create a new list of notification categories with the different available categories and their corresponding configuration options:
+To start using the feature pass available push notification categories to the SDK:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___